 Theories and techniques of teaching reading and study skills in the secondary classroom are explored, including the connections between reading, writing, hearing, talking and thinking.
-Students are expected to do actual tutoring of a communicators.
-Emphasis on the development and organization of an authentic language arts program including the principles and practices which will lead to literacy.
-Observations in a variety of settings, including early childhood programs and elementary classrooms enable the student to learn about the support of emergent literacy and the delivery of literacy instruction in the primary grades.
-Prerequisite: ED/EN 325 and Admission to the Education Department.
-6:0:6
+Students are expected to do actual tutoring of a student or students for the laboratory portion of this course.
+Prerequisites: Admission to the Education Department.
+To be taken simultaneously with/or after ED 359C.
+3:1:4